themanyone/whisper_dictation/README.md

 sudo dnf install python-devel gobject-introspection-devel python3-gobject-devel cairo-gobject-devel python3-tkinter python3-devel xdotool
 ```

 Do not install `torch`.
 It downgrades nvidia-cudnn-cu11 to an incompatible version.
 Then you will have to run `pip install --upgrade nvidia-cudnn-cu11`.
 This problem might be fixed in another update.
+Or you can build it from source.
 But for now we will use conda or venv to keep things separate.

 We got the commands to install jax for GPU(CUDA) [from here](https://jax.readthedocs.io/en/latest/index.html).